K-2SO: Rogue One

+Andor

+K-2SO makes his debut in the second season of Andor during the eighth episode, "Who Are You?", which was released in May 2025.
+He is originally a ruthless KX-unit droid that targets demonstrators on Ghorman during the Imperial massacre of the planet's citizens, killing numerous civilians until Samm, one of the Ghorman rebels, rams him with a vehicle, disabling him.
+Andor ultimately decides to take the KX-unit's parts with him when he leaves the planet.
+Soon after Bix Caleen's departure from Yavin, the rebel technicians, led by Fay Drolla (Tim Plester), have repaired and reprogrammed the droid to serve them.

+K-2SO accompanies Andor and Melshi to Coruscant on their mission to extract Luthen Rael's ally Kleya Marki.
+Initially staying on the ship, he is called into action when he sees an Imperial shuttle, carrying a group of elite Imperial troopers, touch down.
+K2 makes short work of the Imperials.
+Later, after Rebel general Davits Draven is convinced that Luthen's intel is too great of a match to be a trap, K2 accompanies Andor to the Ring of Kafrene to meet with a Rebel informant.

 Related works and merchandising

 K-2SO appears in the novelization of Rogue One by Alexander Freed.
-Tudyk reprises the role in the short film "The Good Stuff!" during the first episode of LEGO Star Wars: All Stars.
-A one-shot comic book, Star Wars: Rogue One – Cassian and K-2SO, was released in August 2017.
+Tudyk reprises the role in the short film "The Good Stuff!" during the first episode of Lego Star Wars: All Stars.
+A non-canon one-shot comic book, Star Wars: Rogue One – Cassian and K-2SO, was released in August 2017.
 Set some time before the events of Rogue One, it tells the story of how Cassian Andor and K-2SO first met.
-K-2SO also appears in Star Wars: Secrets of the Empire, a virtual reality experience produced by ILMxLAB and The VOID for Disneyland Resort; Alan Tudyk reprises his role as K-2SO, who accompanies the player throughout the experience.
+The events of the comic were retconned in Andor; series creator Tony Gilroy was aware of the comic's story, but was annoyed by it and decided to rewrite K-2SO's origin story.
+K-2SO also appeared in Star Wars: Secrets of the Empire, a virtual reality experience produced by ILMxLAB and The VOID for Disneyland Resort; Alan Tudyk reprised his role as K-2SO, who accompanies the player throughout the experience.
 He is also a major character in the junior novel The Mighty Chewbacca in the Forest of Fear!